Ph-ill/Digestarr/README.md

 ## Features

-- **Daily Media Digest:** Automatically compiles and sends daily digests of new media content.
+- **Daily Media Digest:** Automatically compiles and sends daily digests that include:
+  - **Media Content:** New TV shows and movies fetched from Sonarr and Radarr, including air times, season/episode details, and IMDb ratings via OMDB.
+  - **Weather Forecast:** Displays daily weather information using the Open-Meteo API.
+  - **Message of the Day:** Allows you to set custom daily messages.
-- **Flexible Scheduling:** Set specific days and times for sending the digest.
+- **Flexible Scheduling:** Configure specific days and times for digest delivery using APScheduler.
-- **Multi-Channel Messaging:** Receive notifications via Telegram and WhatsApp.
+- **Multi-Channel Messaging:** Send notifications via Telegram and WhatsApp.
+- **AI Integration (Optional):** Enable AI features (via the Mistral API) to generate emoji enhancements for your digest.
-- **User-Friendly Configurator:** Easily manage configuration, API keys, and scheduling.
+- **User-Friendly Configurator:** A Flask-based web interface to manage media hosts, API keys, credentials, module enablement, and scheduling.
-- **Future Enhancements:** Planned features include AI-driven personalized summaries, recommendation engines, and expanded messaging options.
+- **Planned Third‑Party Modules:** Future support will allow users to create and install third‑party modules to further customize their daily digest experience.

 ---